-Elote Waffle Fries – We topped our waffle fries with charred corn, mayo, sour cream, queso fresco, cilantro, and chorizo with just the right amount of spiciness.
+Elote waffle fry nachos – We topped our waffle fries with charred corn, mayo, sour cream, queso fresco, cilantro, and chorizo with just the right amount of spiciness.
 The result is a kickass finger food recipe perfect for a crowd.Jump to Recipe

 These fries are easy to make, as you can cook them in the air fryer, and everything else comes together quickly.